mfakhrusy/mfakhrusy-blog/content/posts/2020-07-16-to-do-list/index.md

 I'm not a native english speaker, so pardon me if I make some silly grammar mistakes or wrong word usage.

-If you have something to fix or improve in the language side of the blog, I'm very eager to know and you can reach me on many platforms that I wrote in the site's footer, or [my email](mailto:fakhrusy.m@gmail.com) even if it's just a nitpick.
+If you have something to fix or improve in the language side of the blog, I'm very eager to know and you can reach me on many platforms that I wrote in the site's footer, or [my email](mailto:fakhrusy.m@gmail.com) even if it's just a nitpick since I am an all-rounder wannabe, and that include linguistic!